GirishCodeAlchemy/alchemy-githubaction-examples/README.md

 # Github-Actions

-This repository contains amazing code and workflows.
-Check out the status of our GitHub Actions below:
+This repository contains amazing Github Action code and workflows.
+Check out the status of all the workflows below:

 ## Workflows